 Many companies create this type of engaging advertising content through the use of online behavioral advertising (OBA).
 OBA is advertising that’s targeted to consumers based on their perceived interests as reflected by their Internet browsing activity, either on the site on where the ads appear (first-party OBA) or on unaffiliated sites (third-party OBA).

 OBA has been the focus of considerable attention in the public policy arena.
 The ad industry’s Digital Advertising Alliance has developed a program for disclosing third-party OBA-generated ads and giving consumers the opportunity to opt out of them.
 The FTC has generally approved first-party OBA, but has urged careful regulation or industry self-regulation of third-party OBA.
 Congress and the White House have each looked carefully at OBA in connection with proposed consumer data privacy laws and regulations.

-OBA also has been the subject of several high profile studies (including these two reports) that have claimed consumers don’t like or want targeted advertising.
+OBA also has been the subject of several high profile studies that have claimed consumers don’t like or want targeted advertising.
 But both of those studies suffered from deficiencies, including using respondents with little to no online experience and front-loading the surveys with questions that inspire suspicion about Internet tracking technologies.

 To get a more accurate view of consumer attitudes toward online behavioral advertising, two researchers at the University of Missouri, Heather Shoenberger, a lawyer and Ph.D. student, and Esther Thorson, associate dean for graduate studies and research at the Missouri School of Journalism, and research director at the University’s Reynolds Journalism Institute, conducted a new study, which presented respondents with real-life situations.